framely/community/docs/reference/annotations/confirmation.md

 Get.
 I will set your street address to be *[address]* . <br>You will receive an email confirmation of this change in a few minutes.
 What else can I help you with?
 :::
 ::::

-### Expressions

-There are many ways to say yes or no. To handle the synonym expressions of "yes/no" by the user, Affirmatives and Negatives provide the way for you to customize the "yes/no" understanding in specific contexts.

-Sorry I need to change

 ## Corrections